Victor2023Dev/deepwallet/README.md

 yarn && yarn build
 ```

-You can find the build output of Keplr Extension in apps/extension/build/manifest-v3.
+You can find the build output of DeepWallet Extension in apps/extension/build/manifest-v3.
 This output only works on Chrome now, so we recommend using other build outputs (in apps/extension/build/manifest-v2 or apps/extension/build/firefox) for other browsers.
 You can visit [this page](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) for instructions on loading the build output on Chrome.

 ## Building mobile app locally